lewagon/recommendation-graphdb/README.md

 ## Getting setup

-Lets use docker to help us set up an enviroment to
+Lets use docker to help us set up an environment to run the graph database in!

 ## Add the recipes